Who stood out, what we learned from Rockies' 2024 season

 This story was excerpted from Thomas Harding's Rockies Beat newsletter.
 To read the full newsletter, click here.
 And subscribe to get it regularly in your inbox.

-DENVER -- The Rockies' sixth straight losing season is almost over, but it ends with something different than the last few: internal expectation of a much better season next year.
+DENVER -- The Rockies' sixth straight losing season and second straight season of triple-digit losses is done.
+But the year ended with something different than the last few: internal expectation of a much better season next year.

 Part of it is that many of the current Rockies haven’t experienced much of the losing.
 Twelve players made their debuts, and 12 players 24 years old or younger saw action in 2024.
 That’s to say nothing of the mainstay players in their second year.